Paintball: India

+Now paintball is a widely played and recognized sport in India with Many fields in almost all major tier-1 cities and some tier-2 cities like Bangalore, Mumbai, Delhi, Hyderabad, Gurgaon, Pune, Lucknow, NOIDA, Guwathi, Goa, Sikkim, Chennai, etc.

 Iran

-In Iran, paintball is a popular recreational sport but also considered by some as expensive and/or dangerous.
+In Iran, paintball is a popular recreational sport but also considered by some as expensive and dangerous.
 Nearly every city has one or more paintball fields but only a few of them offer woodsball and realistic terrain, and every province has one or more teams that play in the national paintball league.
 Iran has a national paintball team.

 Lebanon

 Hezbollah, the militant group and political party based in Lebanon, has trained with paintball.

 Malaysia

 Paintball is a very popular sport in Malaysia.
 The Malaysian paintball community is considered the largest in Asia.
 The Paintball Asia League Series (PALS) is headquartered in Petaling Jaya near the capital city of Kuala Lumpur.

 There are also the Malaysian Paintball Official Circuit (MPOC), Malaysian National Paintball League (MY-NPL), the Malaysian Super Sevens Series, World Paintball Players League (WPPL), the Malaysian Ultimate Woodsball League (UWL Malaysia), and Tactical Paintball Championship (TPC).
 The Paintball World Cup Asia is also held annually in Langkawi island.

 Several woodsball and scenario big games are also held throughout the year such as the International Scenario Paintball Games (ISPG) and by Paintball Warfare Group Malaysia (PWG-Malaysia).
 There are many commercial paintball fields operating in almost every major city across the country, with most of them concentrated around the Klang Valley region.
 However, in December 2013, the Royal Malaysian Police stated that all paintball markers must be owned with a licence and owners must hand in their markers.
 Some paintball organizations have stated that this will be "a big blow" to paintball in the country while others stated that this will not affect the sport at all.

-In February 2019 The high court has said that paintball markers do not fall under the firearms act but look alike weapons do fall under the category of imitation firearms.
+In February 2019 the high court has said that paintball markers do not fall under the firearms act but look alike weapons do fall under the category of imitation firearms.
 This means that paintball markers that do not look like firearms can be owned by anyone with a licence.